Filing Proof of Service in a Divorce Case

 - You must attach the certified mail slip and the return receipt (green card) to the affidavit.

 - Click here for an affidavit of service you can fill out on the computer.
-You will still need to file it with the court.
+You must still print it out and file it with the court.
 You can also fill it out by hand.

-The newspaper will mail you the necessary affidavit.
+The newspaper should mail the necessary affidavit.
 The newspaper may send the affidavit to the court or to you.
 Check with the newspaper to find out what procedure they follow.
-If the affidavit is sent to you, file it with the court.
+If the affidavit is sent to you, file it at the Family Court Central Intake Center.